White, cream, black, apricot, brown, silver, gray

 The job of the Belgian Sheepdog usurped the dog’s popularity.
 He had a job to do in which he succeeded.
 The Poodle was a champ in the field.
 This seemingly dainty pooch was a worker before the prima donna of the show ring.
 To study this dog’s history is research into contrasts.
 How we view this pup today is miles apart from his earlier purpose.

 Research of the Belgian Shepadoodle is necessary because of the unfamiliarity of the Belgian Sheepdog.
 It is not the most popular breed, which contributes to the mystery of what you can expect from this hybrid.
 The good news is that the dog stays on point without a lot of overbreeding, which could dilute the characteristics.
 What you see is what you get.

 Several factors stand out among the things that pet owners must know upfront, including activity level and socialization.
 Both warrant attention.
 Another defining point is the pup’s health.
 The Belgian Shepadoodle has several issues that require pre-screening, which the wise pet owner will anticipate.

-Your initial investment will likely be at least $1,000.
 While the Belgian Sheepdog isn’t overly popular, the Poodle is.
 That means you’ll pay a higher price for a Belgian Shepadoodle.
 Bear in mind that this hybrid is only recognized by the Dog Registry of America.
 Anyone can register a litter with the sire and dam info.
 There is no official standard nor the accompanying oversight.

 Therefore, we offer this advice.
 Do not buy a dog from a puppy mill.
 These unreputable sellers always have pups available in response to demand.
 There are several red flags, which can alert you to a potential issue.
 If a breeder doesn’t ask you questions before the sale, that’s a problem.
 Trustworthy dealers care about the people to whom he sells his pups.